-Russia’s only liquefied natural gas plant
+Russia’s first liquefied natural gas plant

 Eastern Siberia and the Russian Far East are top priority regions for Gazprom in the long term.